Suspend work for minutes or months while you wait for a human (or agent) to weigh in, then resume exactly where you left off.

 return result

-# bar() and baz() are in the same process
+# baz() is in process y

 def baz(ctx: Context, arg: str):